SpenceKonde/megaTinyCore/README.md

 * [ATtiny1604,804,404,204](megaavr/extras/ATtiny_x04.md)
 * [ATtiny402,202](megaavr/extras/ATtiny_x02.md)

-The automotive versions of these parts are also supported (though untested); these parts are not available as of summer 2020, but they will return; Microchip Direct now lists the 32K parts becoming available from late October 2020, and one assumes that the others will be showing up sometime after that.
+The automotive versions of these parts are also supported (though untested); these parts are still not readily available as of Q4 2020, but they will return; Microchip Direct now lists the 32K parts becoming available from late October 2020, and one assumes that the others will be showing up sometime after that.

 ### Upcoming tinyAVR 2-series
 Datasheet for the new tinyAVR 2-series - at least the 16k ones - is out! http://ww1.microchip.com/downloads/en/DeviceDoc/ATtiny1624-26-27-DataSheet-DS40002234A.pdf
 No 8-pin parts.
 While datasheet only "covers" the 16k parts, they say that there are no differences in features between parts with the same pin count (so no "golden" parts like the 16k/32k 1-series, with special features), only between parts with different pin counts.
-14, 20, and 24 pin parts are all listed with 4k, 8k, 16k and 32k flash; these, respectively, come with 512, 1024, 2048, and 3072 bytes of SRAM, 4/8k parts get 128 bytes of EEPROM, the larger ones get 256, and all get 32b USERROW.
+14, 20, and 24 pin parts are all listed with 4k, 8k, 16k and 32k flash; these, respectively, come with 512, 1024, 2048, and 3072 bytes of SRAM, 4/8k parts get 128 bytes of EEPROM, the larger ones get 256.
 14-pin parts come in SOIC-N and TSSOP, 20-pin in SOIC-W, TSSOP, and that itty-bitty QFN like the 1616 (think we'll get the 3216 in that package too?
 We can hope...), and 24-pin in the same VQFN as the 3217.

 #### Assessment:
 TWI, SPI, USART0, AC0, TCA0 are unchanged.
 NVMCTRL is the tinyAVR 0/1, megaAVR 0-series one, not the Dx-series one (existing bootloaders will work unaltered).
 Clock options unchanged.
 TCB0 and TCB1 got upgraded to the version in the Dx-series (ie. clock off event option, cascade, and we get separate INTCTRL bits for OVF and CAPT - nice additions, but nothing relevant to the core itself).
 We now get 4 CCL LUTs and 2 sequencers, instead of 2 and 1 - and they can fire interrupts like other parts with CCL (and unlike the tinyAVR 0/1-series).
 Second USART added as expected (you can hear the ATtiny841 and 1634 sobbing in the corner).
 PORTMUX registers now named like the rest of the modern AVRs, though we still have the individual control over TCA0 channel positions.
 EVSYS now works like it does on the Dx-series (standardization, nice).
 TCD0, AC1/2, DAC0, and ADC1 are gone.
-And ADC0 is INSANELY FANCY and almost unrecognizable! (queue another agonized wail from the poor '841, which also had an incredibly fancy ADC that nobody in Arduino-land ever knew about or played with - I honestly don't think I've ever read a post on the forums where someone described using an ADC in differential mode...
+And ADC0 is INSANELY FANCY and almost unrecognizable! (queue another agonized wail from the poor '841, which also had an incredibly fancy ADC that nobody in Arduino-land ever knew about or played with - I honestly don't think I've ever read a post on the Arduino forums where someone described using an AVR ADC in differential mode, and I, ah, read a lot of forum posts about AVRs...

-The ADC gets a programmable gain amplifier (1x~16x), differential mode, a new series accumulation mode (where each sample is triggered by an event) and burst accumulation mode (like our current accumulate mode) - and every sample taken is made individually available, too.
+The ADC gets a programmable gain amplifier (1x ~ 16x), differential mode, a new series accumulation mode (where each sample is triggered by an event) and burst accumulation mode (like our current accumulate mode) - and every sample taken is made individually available, too.
 8 and 12-bit resolution options (no 10-bit), supports ADC clock between 300khz and 6 MHz (3 MHz with internal reference); to make up for the faster ADC clock, sample duration can be up to 256 ADC clocks; with minimum sample duration, over 300k samples/second is possible.
-It times the reference and input settling time itself too - no more throwing away the first ADC reading - and has an option to leave them on at the expense of power consumption.
-Among other things, this means that you an achieve 17-bit resolution through oversampling and decimation if you so choose....
+It has more rigorous functionality to time the reference and input settling time too - no more throwing away the first ADC reading (though megaTinyCore has improved this with the 0/1-series parts in recent versions).
 This new ADC is incredibly powerful.
 Adapting the Arduino analogRead() API to work with it is going to be an adventure, to say the least.

 Oh, and one more thing... the UPDI pin configuration has the old options - UPDI, I/O, or Reset... and a new one: UPDI + alternate RESET pin on PB4!
 Optiboot will finally be a viable and comfortable option!
 Well, on the parts that have a PB4, ie, not the 14-pin parts.
-Which also happen to be (if my Tindie store is any indication) most popular package.
+Which also happen to be (if my Tindie store is any indication) the most popular package.
 There's always the [DD-series](http://ww1.microchip.com/downloads/en/DeviceDoc/AVR-DD-Product-Brief-DS40002215A.pdf)...
-That's a matter for [DxCore](https://github.com/SpenceKonde/DxCore) though - god only knows when we'll see it, considering that we only hav
+That's a matter for [DxCore](https://github.com/SpenceKonde/DxCore) though...

 #### Conclusion:
 Support for them will not require new board definitions, just a few new submenu options with (2-series only) by them; I think the existing pinswap code will even handle the changed names without alteration, since it's shared with the other modern AVRs - and a total reimplementation of wiring_analog to work with the heinously complicated ADC. analogReadResolution() is about to become a lot more useful.
 My breakout boards will need to be adapted to allow autoreset to be routed to the alternate reset pin.